 Contact the Card Issuers

-Rule No. 1 is, you let your creditors know you’re in financial trouble.
+Rule No. 1 is, let your creditors know you’re in financial trouble.
 Explain your situation.
 If you have a financial hardship — you’ve been laid off, or run into unexpected expenses — they’re more likely to cut you some slack if you lay out the facts.
-Even if it’s merely an overspending problem, if you’ve been punctual until now, you may be smiled upon.
+Even if it’s merely an overspending problem, if you’ve been punctual until now, you may be given leniency.

 “They may be able to give you a little relief while you get your financial situation in order,” McClary says.
 “But if you don’t ask, you will never know what they can do to help you avoid falling behind on your payments.